abahler/kontakt/README.md

 * As a user, I want to be able to message users with whom I have exchanged cards
 * As a user, I want to be able to upload a profile picture
 * As a user, I want to be able to choose a template for my business card
-* As a user, I want to be able to create a short bio separate from my card

 ### User screens